 Why the argument?
 It comes down a series of questions, like what do we classify as a novel?
 Does a novel need to be a certain length?
 Can the novel be based on real events?
 Does it need to be written in prose or letters?
 Should it focus on the individual and their journey?
 Is that story ultimately believable?

 Where do you start?
 There's no hard and fast rule on what classics to read (sorry!).
-Think about novels you've enjoyed, then read What Classics Should I Read? to inspire your classics journey.
+Think about novels you've enjoyed, then read What Classics Should I Read?, opens a new window to inspire your classics journey.
 Still need inspiration?
 We have that too!

 - 1,000 Books to Read Before You Die by James Mustich